RG9n/RG9n.github.io/write-ups/securerouter.md

 I recommend taking a look at the IoT resource, it's a really neat OWASP wiki.
 It is a little dated though.

+TLDR for IoT - update your smart devices firmware and potentially put it onto a separate network where it can talk to eachother but not your actual devices.

 ## Router Necessities

 I'll start by listing everything we'll be covering here in terms of hardening and how it will prevent attacks.
 Also the risk to convenience involved... because a lot of security can be time consuming and you will have to decide if the trade-off is worth it.